Columbus Carrying a Concealed Weapon Lawyer

 - 5 Your Skilled Carrying a Concealed Weapon Attorney in Columbus

-Why Koenig & Owen, LLC Should Be Your First Call After a Weapons-Related Arrest in Columbus
+Why James D. Owen, LLC Should Be Your First Call After a Weapons-Related Arrest in Columbus

 The consequences of a weapons-related criminal conviction can be devastating.
 Fortunately, you have the right to defend yourself.
 Hiring an attorney can make a huge difference in how your case unfolds.

-At Koenig & Owen, LLC, our experienced Columbus criminal defense attorneys have decades defending clients against charges just like yours.
+At James D. Owen, LLC, our experienced Columbus criminal defense attorneys have decades defending clients against charges just like yours.
 We’re ready to put our experience and knowledge to work for you.

 If you hire us to defend you against your weapons charge, we will: